Cu3PO42/gleaming-glacier/docs/src/reference/packages.md

 A command line tool to read from the local calendar on your Mac.

+### mac-keybind-helper

+A SwiftUI application for visualizing keybinds used by [Maestro](/features/mage), a `which-key.nvim` inspired way of organizing keybinds.

 ### mac-shell-wrapper

 A tiny stub that is intended to be set as a user's login shell and `exec`s the real shell.